joeynguyen/tagged-photos-scraper/README.md

 - The browser extension gave me very low quality versions of my photos (it only downloaded the thumbnail versions, not the full quality ones).
 - Both the third party app and browser extension had code that was closed-source so I couldn't see how they worked and confirm that they weren't doing something unscrupulous or nefarious with my account.

 The other reason I built this tool was to get my hands dirty and learn some technologies that I've been interested in, specifically Electron.js and Puppeteer.
-For a software developer, like any other profession that involves creating things, the best way to learn a new skill is to create something with it.
+For a software developer, like any other profession that involves creating things, the best way to learn a new skill is to build something with it.
 This project gave me a good opportunity to do that.
-So mostly, I built this tool for myself, but once I had it working for me, I figured others would find it useful as well so I built a user interface so that non-developers can use it as well.
+So mostly, I built this tool for myself.
+But once I had it working for my own use, I figured others would find it useful as well so I added a user interface that non-developers can easily interact with.
 And since it's open-source, anyone who wants to see how it's built or want to build a similar tool can reference the code.

 ## Acknowledgments